amos-joshua/ledger_gui/README.md

 This version is entirely self-contained and runs purely on the clientside (there is no backend, no data is sent off the device).
 The preferences file is stored in client-local storage.

+You can use the sample preferences, ledger and csv import from the [samples](samples) directory to test the app.

 ## Usage

-On first run of the app, select a preferences file (see [ledger-preferences.json.sample](ledger-preferences.json.sample)).
+On first run of the app, select a preferences file (see [samples/ledger-preferences.json.sample](samples/ledger-preferences.json.sample)).
-Then (if necessary) select a ledger file.
+Then (if necessary, e.g. on web) select a ledger file.

 ### Preferences